Alaska R. Civ. P. 8

 (d)Effect of Failure to Deny.
 Averments in a pleading to which a responsive pleading is required, other than those as to the amount of damage, are admitted when not denied in the responsive pleading.
 Averments in a pleading to which no responsive pleading is required or permitted shall be taken as denied or avoided.

-(e)Pleading to Be Concise and Direct - Consistency.
+(e)Pleading to Be Concise and Direct-Consistency.

 (1) Each averment of a pleading shall be simple, concise and direct.
 No technical forms of pleading or motions are required.

 (2) A party may set forth two or more statements of a claim or defense alternatively or hypothetically, either in one count or defense or in separate counts or defenses.
 When two or more statements are made in the alternative and one of them if made independently would be sufficient, the pleading is not made insufficient by the insufficiency of one or more of the alternative statements.
-A party may also state as many separate claims or defenses as the party regardless of consistency and whether based on legal or on equitable grounds or on both.
+A party may also state as many separate claims or defenses as the party has regardless of consistency and whether based on legal or on equitable grounds or on both.
 All statements shall be made subject to the obligations set forth in Rule 11.

 (f)Construction of Pleading.
 All pleadings shall be so construed as to do substantial justice.